 The park is surrounded by the Bahima pastoralist community who has got interesting traditions and practices that are centered around the occupation of cattle keeping.
 They initially grazed their beautiful Ankole cows in the rangelands of Lake Mburo before it was gazeted as a protected area and they have got intense knowledge of the area and its landscapes.
 The Precambrian rocks were their worshipping centers while a range of flora was used as medicine.
 These people were not hunters thus less destructive to wild game except predators that consumed their cattle.
 They have established the Enyemebwa center with selected beautiful Ankole long horned cows to promote their conservation and its traditions.
 This center can be visited while on Uganda safaris.
 It also has a beautiful traditional homestead setting featuring local huts, cattle kraal, milk pot platform, unique handicrafts among others.
 The local performances in form of recitations (Ebyevugo), traditional songs (Entooro/Omuhogo) and dances (Okutagurira) are available at the center to equip you with the real taste of African pastoralist traditions generating ultimate safari memories on your safari in Uganda to Lake Mburo National Park.

-- Horse riding in Lake Mburo National Park.
 Being a unique safari park, it has the horse back safari activity that is only in this park in Uganda.
 The activity is conducted by Mihingo lodge along the 4km Warukiri valley and it offers very close sight of wild game more than other means including safari vehicles.
-The horse back safari range from half an hour to three days offering Uganda safari undertakers choices to choose from.
+The horse back safari ranges from half an hour to three days offering Uganda safari undertakers choices to choose from.

-- Boat cruises in Lake Mburo National Park.
 The calm waters of Lake Mburo present ideal boat cruising encounter.
 The boat cruise lasts 2 hours and is best done in the afternoon though it runs the whole day.
 The boat commences at Rwonyo jetty and takes you across the lake waters full of Hippos.
-The wild game tend to drink on the lake shores thus there is a possibility of viewing them while a range of birds include; the African fish eagle, , colorful kingfishers, Hammerkops and their interesting nests thrive in the trees that front the Lake.
+The wild game tends to drink on the lake shores thus there is a possibility of viewing them while a range of birds include; the African fish eagle, colorful kingfishers, Hammerkops and their interesting nests thrive in the trees that front the Lake.

 The Kimbla Mantana Tented Camp offers accommodation in its nine (9) spacious rooms perched on an open ground overlooking Lake Mburo which is 4 km below.
 The guest rooms offer impressive views of the acacia landscape and across sectional views of the Lake.
 The camp has simple tents perched on wooden platforms equipped with in built washrooms, twin beds and private verandahs.
 The washrooms have flush toilets while hot water is provided for a bucket shower.
 The Camp has stone crafted and thatched restaurant and bar area overlooking a little fore place.